bakpakin/Fennel/api.md

 identified with `fennel.sym?` and constructed with `fennel.sym` which takes a string name as its first argument and a source data table as the second.
-Symbols are represented as tables which store their source data in fields on themselves.
+Symbols are represented as tables which store their source data (`filename`, `line`, `col`, etc) in fields on themselves.
 Unlike the other tables in the AST, they do not represent collections; they are used as scalar types.

 **Note:** `nil` is not a valid AST; code that references nil will have the symbol named `"nil"` which unfortunately prints in a way that is